danfuzz/samizdat/doc/language-guide/04-operators.md

 expression results in a number, and results in the negative value of the inner expression's result.

+#### Collection size &mdash; `#expression`

+Placing a hash mark (also known as a number sign or pound sign) in front of an expression is equivalent to calling `Collection::sizeOf` on the evaluated result of that expression.

 #### Logical not &mdash; `!expression`

 Placing a bang (exclamation point) in front of an expression reverses